Welcome to PhotoVoltaicPoetry

 poems ~ photographs ~ videos ~ music ~ essais – through a green lens

 I am a poet and photographer passionate about art and the natural world, ecological understanding and nearly everything else, since everything, absolutely everything, connects.

-Meanwhile another refugee dies in our care.
-Paul Bongiorno gave an impassioned account of the government’s duplicity – especially in the light of the leaked telephone conversation between our Prime Minister and the US President.
+Australia built a hell for refugees on Manus.
+The shame will outlive us all, Richard Flanagan (Nov 22).
+The news today (Nov 1) from Mannus is appalling.
+For the latest reports see the Guardian.
+Back in August, Paul Bongiorno gave an impassioned account of the government’s duplicity – especially in the light of the leaked telephone conversation between our Prime Minister and the US President.
 Hear Paul here.